Dynamic electron-phonon and spin-phonon interactions due to inertia

-The first term $-m\omega^2\gamma^2(\vec{d}\cdot\vec{r}) = - e \vec{E}_p\cdot\vec{r}$ introduces a \textit{pseudo} or \textit{inertial Stark effect} due to the moving ion.
+The first term arising due to the centrifugal force is the centrifugal field coupling $\gamma^2 \vec{F}_{\text{Cent.}}\cdot\vec{r}$.
 The term occurs both in the relativistic theory \eqref{deq} and the nonrelativistic limit \eqref{seq}.
-As the inertial Stark term is linear in the position vector $\vec{r}$, it is odd under parity.
-As a result, it only introduces a correction in linear perturbation theory if inversion symmetry is broken, or if a set of degenerate levels contains parity even and odd energy levels, e.g., as for the excited hydrogen levels in the approximation of the Schrödinger equation \cite{schwabl2007quantum}.
-The inertial Stark term requires matrix elements between states with angular momentum $l$ and $l\pm1$, i.e., $-e \left(\Psi_{nlm}|\vec{E}_p\cdot\vec{r}|\Psi_{n'l'm'} \right) = \delta_{nn'}\delta_{l,l'\pm 1}\delta_{mm'} \left(\Psi_{nlm}|\vec{E}_p\cdot\vec{r}|\Psi_{n'l'm'} \right)$.
-For example, for the hydrogen $n=2$ states with $l=0$ and $l'=1$, the resulting energy correction is $\Delta E = \pm 3 e\vec{E}_p a_0$, with $a_0$ the Bohr radius.
-The corresponding correction for a typical pseudo electric field of $10~\text{Vcm}^{-1}$ is tiny, $\sim\mu\text{eV}$.
-The same order of magnitude holds in case of the relativistic electronic levels of the hydrogen atoms, as discussed e.g. by Blackman and Series \cite{blackman1973stark}.
-Still, the level splitting due to inertial effects is much larger than e.g. the observable Lamb shift between the $s_{1/2}$ and $p_{1/2}$ states of $\approx 1057~\text{MHz}$ \cite{Eides2001}.
-Following Marxer \cite{marxer1995off}, we note that the Stark effect roughly goes as $\sim n/Z$, with $Z$ the atomic number.
+The centrifugal field coupling is linear in the position vector $\vec{r}$ and inversion odd.
+Similar to the stark effect, it only introduces a correction in linear perturbation theory if inversion symmetry is broken, or if a set of degenerate levels contains parity even and odd energy levels, e.g., as for the excited hydrogen levels in the approximation of the Schrödinger equation \cite{schwabl2007quantum}.
+The centrifugal field coupling requires matrix elements between states with angular momentum $l$ and $l\pm1$, i.e., $-e \left(\Psi_{nlm}|\vec{E}_p\cdot\vec{r}|\Psi_{n'l'm'} \right) = \delta_{nn'}\delta_{l,l'\pm 1}\delta_{mm'} \left(\Psi_{nlm}|\vec{E}_p\cdot\vec{r}|\Psi_{n'l'm'} \right)$.
+For example, for the hydrogen $n=2$ states with $l=0$ and $l'=1$, the resulting energy correction is $\Delta E = \pm 3 \gamma^2 \abs{\vec{F}_{\text{Cent.}}} a_0$, with $a_0$ the Bohr radius.
+The corresponding correction for a typical phonon is tiny, $\sim\mu\text{eV}$.
+The same order of magnitude holds in case of the relativistic electronic levels of the hydrogen atoms, as discussed e.g. by Blackman and Series \cite{blackman1973stark} on the example of the conventional Stark effect.
+Still, the level splitting due to centrifugal field is much larger than e.g. the observable Lamb shift between the $s_{1/2}$ and $p_{1/2}$ states of $\approx 1057~\text{MHz}$ \cite{Eides2001}.
+Following Marxer \cite{marxer1995off}, we note that the Stark effect and the inertial field coupling roughly go as $\sim n/Z$, with $Z$ the atomic number.